CunyiKang/DingLab/content/en/_index.md

     text: |
       <br>

-      The **Wowchemy Research Group** Welcome to our research group.It belong to the National Key Laboratory of Cognitive Neuroscience and Learning , Beijing Normal university, China.
-We use fMRI/MRI ,combined with cognitive-behavior experimental techniques to address the following questions: what’s the neurobasis of Language, how language experience and language learning modulate brain structure and function.
-Bilingualism , sign-language users (including deaf people and hearing people), and dyslexics compose our interest population ..
+      Welcome to **Ding Lab**.It belong to the National Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal university, China.
+We use fMRI/MRI,combined with cognitive-behavior experimental techniques to address the following questions: what’s the neurobasis of Language, how language experience and language learning modulate brain structure and function.
+Bilingualism, sign-language users (including deaf people and hearing people), and dyslexics compose our interest population.
     title: |
-      Neurolinguistics
       Research Group
 - block: collection
   content: